 Help us tell the story of Denali's wolves!

 In Alaska, wolves are among the most desired species for wildlife viewing.
-Denali National Park is recognized as one of the best places in the world for people to see wolves in the wild and, more than anywhere else in Alaska, the eastern region of Denali National Park provides significant wolf viewing opportunities as visitors travel along the Park Road.
+Denali National Park has long been recognized as one of the best places in the world for people to see wolves in the wild and, more than anywhere else in Alaska, the eastern region of Denali National Park can provide accessible wolf viewing opportunities as visitors travel along the Park Road.

-Since 2010, wolf viewing inside Denali National Park has dropped precipitously, from 44% of visitors to the Park reporting wolf sightings in 2010, down to only 4% in 2013.
-The wolf population in the Park declined from an estimated 143 wolves in 2007 to just 75 in 2018, almost a 50% decrease.
-The famous Comb wolf pack has not seen since March 2018, and the Riley Creek pack, which was 17 members strong in 2017, has all but disappeared-- only one wolf from that pack is still alive.
+But in recent years, the likelihood of seeing wolves in Denali has decreased significantly.
+Since 2010, wolf viewing inside Denali National Park has dropped from 44% of visitors to the Park reporting wolf sightings in 2010, down to only 4% in 2013.
+The wolf population in the Park, though stable overall, declined from an estimated 143 wolves in 2007 to 75 in 2019 —almost a 50% decrease.
+Several high-visibility and long-studied eastern park wolf packs have seen their numbers dwindle, or have disappeared entirely.

-Much of this decline has been attributed to the repeal of a habitat “buffer zone” that closed certain areas adjacent to the eastern boundary of Denali National Park to wolf hunting and trapping year-round.
-Established in 2000 to protect wolf viewing opportunities in the park, this buffer zone was eliminated by the Board of Game in 2010, which further voted to prevent any reconsideration for at least six years.
-There is still no habitat buffer zone in place today.
+Although there are many factors at play, this situation has been linked partly to the repeal of a habitat “buffer zone” that closed certain areas adjacent to the eastern boundary of Denali National Park to wolf hunting and trapping year-round.
+Established in 2000 to protect Denali wolves in their winter hunting ground and thus the viewability of these wolves within the park, this buffer zone was eliminated by the Board of Game in 2010, which further voted to prevent any reconsideration for at least six years.
+There is no habitat buffer zone in place today.

-At the current rate of decline, Denali’s wolves could be gone in a decade.
-We believe now is the time to rekindle conversations about this issue, and that documentary film holds unique potential to engage a broad range of invested community members and to inspire statewide audiences to action.
-So we are making a film to share the complex history and current condition of wolves in the region, as well as the viewpoints of diverse stakeholders.
-We plan to disseminate this film as an educational and bridge-building tool in screenings and events across Alaska, in the hopes that progress can be made toward reconciling this historically fractious issue... before it is too late for the wolves.
+We believe now is the time to rekindle conversations about this issue, and that documentary film holds unique potential to engage a broad range of invested community members and to inspire statewide audiences to seek a collaborative solution.
+So we have requested the assistance of an independent, third-party filmmaker (see bio below) to tell this complex story, incorporating a variety of viewpoints from all sides and investigating historical, scientific, and community concerns around the issue.
+Our hope is that this film can serve as an educational and bridge-building tool in screenings and events across Alaska, in an effort toward reconciling this historically fractious issue.

-But we need your help to get started!
+But filmmaking is expensive, and the project needs your help to get started!

 Meet our Film Crew